Communities Online: Acceptable use of ICT – Parents and Students Policy

 - What is this policy about?

-- This policy and its attached guidelines define the parameters of acceptable use by students and parents of ICT resources provided by and through the Education and Training Directorate.
+- This policy and its attached guidelines define the parameters of acceptable use by students and parents of ICT resources provided by and through the Education Directorate.

 - Policy Statement

-- The Education and Training Directorate (the Directorate) supports the use of Information and Communication Technology (ICT) in ACT public schools.
+- The Education Directorate (the Directorate) supports the use of Information and Communication Technology (ICT) in ACT public schools.

 - Use of ICT resources, including online services and personal electronic devices, both on and off school grounds is provisional on the expectation that it be consistent with the terms and conditions of this policy, the school’s code of conduct and student welfare policy.

 - Prior to accessing the resources provided by the Directorate, students and parents are required to read this policy (as well as any attached documents) and, where applicable sign an Acceptable Usage Statement.

 - The Directorate, and the school as its representative, reserves the right to revoke, suspend or terminate the access permissions of any user at any time, with or without notice.